-SAP Cloud Platform Integration for data services allows you to efficiently and securely use ETL (extract, transform, load) tasks to move data between on premise systems and the cloud.
-With SAP CPI for DS you can replicate the data and define how the data is mapped to your database schema.
+SAP Cloud Integration for data services allows you to efficiently and securely use ETL (extract, transform, load) tasks to move data between on premise systems and the cloud.
+With SAP Cloud Integration for data services you can replicate the data and define how the data is mapped to your database schema.

-SAP public cloud application like SAP Integrated Business Planning use SAP CPI for DS to integrate with the on premise SAP system.
+SAP public cloud application like SAP Integrated Business Planning for Supply Chain use SAP Cloud Integration for data services to integrate with the on premise SAP system.

 The following technical prerequisites have to be met in order to monitor this scenario: